yosephdev/tigray.ternafit.org/docs/terms-of-service.md

 By accessing or using the Tigray Knowledge Base website at https://tigray.ternafit.org (the "Service"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, please do not use the Service.

-**Legal Entity**: This Service is operated by Ternafit NGO, a registered non-governmental organization in Sweden (Organization Number: XXXXXXXX).
+**Legal Entity**: This Service is operated by Ternafit NGO, a registered non-governmental organization in Sweden (Organization Number: 802548-9231).

 ---